sohamd22/mario-maker-copy/README.md

 # Disclaimer
 The project was coded by me and my friend but the idea is NOT ours and was taken from the game Super Mario Maker.
-It was simply a fun project
+It was simply a fun project that we made for our 12th grade practicals.

 # How to run